What Are Native Plants and Where to Find Them

 Perhaps you just want a slice of natives in your garden bed.
 To make this work, look at other similar plants in their natural settings.
 Then duplicate nature’s design in your own garden.
 Keep in mind that you many need to provide a bit of guidance to keep plants within their boundaries.

 If you’ve never grown natives before, maybe you’d prefer to start small.
 As you’re planning your garden, check to make sure all your plants (natives and non-natives alike) are equally assertive and able to coexist.
+Avoid growing these invasive shrubs.

 As you look around your existing landscape, you might be surprised to find you already have quite a few native plants growing.
 Don’t stop there, though.
 Build on this to add beauty, food for wildlife and a sense of history to your landscape.

-Next, check out long-blooming flowers for attracting butterflies and hummingbirds.
+Check out long-blooming flowers for attracting butterflies and hummingbirds.